Few things are more pivotal for developing a healthy baby than ensuring that your child has sufficient nutrition.

 This is certainly no different for your baby.

-The first two years of a baby’s life are critical for building the foundations of positive gut health that they will carry with them for the rest of their life.
+In this article by the Sydney Morning Herald, we are reminded that the first two years of a baby’s life are critical for building the foundations of positive gut health they will carry with them for the rest of their lives.

 Indeed, your gut is strongly linked to immune system functioning, and your baby’s gut health can strongly influence their moods and cognitive abilities.